valacuz/proguard-dictionary-generator/readme.md

     }
     ```

-    The path `build/tmp/dictionary/proguard_dictionary_config.txt` is output path of configuration file, and it's hard-coded.
+    The constant `DictionaryGeneratorPluginExtension.DEFAULT_CONFIG_FILE_PATH` refers to path `build/tmp/dictionary/proguard_dictionary_config.txt` which is default output path of configuration file.
+You can change it and don't forget to editing field `configFilePath`.

     ## alternative way

-    5B.
+    4B.
 Add it manually on app module's `proguard-rules.pro` but make sure file is exists or code obfuscation task will fail.
     ```
     -obfuscationdictionary build/tmp/dictionary/field_obfuscation_dictionary.txt
     -classobfuscationdictionary build/tmp/dictionary/class_obfuscation_dictionary.txt
     -packageobfuscationdictionary build/tmp/dictionary/package_obfuscation_dictionary.txt
     ```

-6. After perform gradle sync.
+5. After perform gradle sync.
 You can verify tasks are registered by run `./gradlew tasks` (for Windows, `.\gradlew tasks`).
 There should be message like this on task output (generated task name are base on build variant configuration).
     ```
     Build tasks
     -----------
     generateProguardDictRelease - Generates dictionary for Proguard or R8 code obfuscation.
     ```

-7. Don't forget to upload `mapping.txt` to Google Play Store or if you build an AAB (Android App Bundle) file, mapping is included in the archive.
+6. Don't forget to upload `mapping.txt` to Google Play Store or if you build an AAB (Android App Bundle) file, mapping is included in the archive.

 [Go to table of content](#table-of-content)
 <br/>